testcontainers/testcontainers-native/docs/architecture/README.md

 ![Testcontainers Native Build Process](./images/build-process.png)

 ### Stage 1.
-Testcontainers for C shared library
+Testcontainers for C Bridge library

-The core `testcontainers-c` shared library is built with [Cgo](https://pkg.go.dev/cmd/cgo).
+The core `testcontainers-bridge` shared library is built with [Cgo](https://pkg.go.dev/cmd/cgo).
 For that the `-buildmode=c-shared` is used in the Golang builder, and it also receives a customized header so that the types can be mapped between C and Golang.
-For that, we also have to flatten the structure and to switch the reference-based build process to fixed Objects stored in the Golang namespace, and C API using unique object IDs.
+We also have to flatten the structure and to switch the reference-based build process to fixed Objects stored in the Golang namespace, and C API using unique object IDs.

 ### Stage 2.
+Testcontainers for C shared library

+As _Cgo_ cannot produde fancy headers and structure, we have a manually created header file that wraps core functionality of `tescontainers-bridge`.
+This provides a static library and header files that can be used natively in C/C++ development, or by language bindings.

+### Stage 3.
 Language Bindings

 Then, we build custom binding libraries, by using Testcontainers for C as a static library that is bundled into the language specific libs.
 This stage depends on the language and common practices there.

-### Stage 3.
+### Stage 4.
 Executable Code

 Well, you build it.
 From the previous stages,